leywon/pigeon/README.md

 ## Installation

-The installation instructions in this section is only tested on Debian GNU/Linux 11 (bullseye) distribution.
+The installation instructions in this section are only tested on a Debian GNU/Linux 11 (bullseye) distribution.

 ### To install this software from source